🚀 NEW: Stop copying generic prompts. Learn the 7-part formula to build your own.Get the Ultimate Guide →

 💡 Expert Advice & Considerations

-Don't waste your time trying to use Perplexity to generate entire lesson plans - instead, use it to create nuanced discussion questions that will actually challenge your students' thinking.
+Veterans know to avoid depending on this system to generate entire lesson plans - instead, use it to create nuanced discussion questions that will actually challenge your students' thinking.

 Advanced Prompt Library